Cookie Consent

 The growing importance of the GC and their department means they’re now more integrated with the business’s goals.
 Whereas the GC once just handled acquisition agreements, they’re now involved much earlier, helping to evaluate whether an acquisition is even a good idea.
 This shift has strengthened the GC’s role with the CEO and the board, placing them at the core of the company’s risk management and strategic planning.

-GC as the Board Educator
+GC as the board educator

 Many boards and new members might not realize the proactive role a General Counsel (GC) can play.
 It's up to the GC to showcase how they can elevate their involvement.
 By teaming up with the Chairman and CEO, the GC can help craft tailored education programs for the board, focusing on key risks and opportunities in today's business and legal landscape.